Jack Marriott (footballer): Ipswich Town

-Born in Beverley, Humberside, Marriott began his career with the youth system at Ipswich Town aged 15.
+Born in Beverley, East Riding of Yorkshire, Marriott began his career with the youth system at Ipswich Town aged 15.
 He later joined the club's under-18 team on a two-year scholarship in April 2011.
 At the time recruitment officer Malcolm Moore said, "He's a striker, tough, quick, aggressive and has a horrible knack of scoring goals."
 Impressive performances for the under-18s over his two-year scholarship led to Marriott signing a one-year professional contract at Portman Road in February 2013.
 Marriott was included in the squad for the final two matches of 2012–13 and made his professional debut as a 61st-minute substitute for Frank Nouble in a 2–0 defeat away to Burnley on 4 May.
 On 11 December, Marriott signed a new one-and-a-half-year contract with the club.

 On 8 November 2013, Marriott joined Conference Premier club Woking on a one-month loan.
 He made his Woking debut in a 3–0 win at home to Dartford on 12 November, scoring his first professional goal as he picked up the man-of-the-match award.
 Marriott scored twice in his next match in a 3–2 comeback win over Hyde.
 He scored his fourth goal in as many matches as he netted in a 3–0 win over Hereford United in the FA Trophy.
 Marriott scored the first hat-trick of his professional career in the following match; a 4–3 win over Halifax Town.
 On 5 December, it was confirmed that Marriott had extended his loan with Woking by a further month until 2 January 2014, which included a 24-hour recall clause.
 He finished his loan spell with eight goals in seven league appearances.
 Marriott then joined League One club Gillingham on loan until the end of the 2013–14 season a day after the expiration of his Woking loan.
 However, he played in only one match before being recalled by Ipswich four weeks later.
 He subsequently returned to Woking on loan until the end of the season and scored four goals in 15 league appearances.

 Marriott joined League Two club Carlisle United on a one-month loan on 18 August 2014.
 He made five appearances for the club before returning to Ipswich on 19 September.
 Marriott then joined Woking on loan for a third spell on 25 September, scoring on his return two days later in a 3–2 defeat at home to Kidderminster Harriers.
 Marriott was recalled from Woking by Ipswich on 19 January 2015.
 He then joined League One club Colchester United on loan until the end of the 2014–15 season a day later.
 Marriott played in five matches, all as a substitute, scoring once.
-He returned to Ipswich at the end of the season, but was not offered a new contract and he was subsequently released.
+He returned to Ipswich at the end of the season, but was not offered a new contract, and he was subsequently released.